alexshtf/alexshtf.github.io/_posts/2025-04-17-Polynomial-Pruning.md

 ![california_housing_legendre_double_descent]({{"assets/california_housing_legendre_double_descent.png"  | absolute_url}})

-It's interesting to see that the test error of polynomial features of degree 30,000 is quite small, but it isn't better than low degree polynomials.
+It's interesting to see that the test error of polynomial features of degree 40,000 is quite small, but it isn't better than low degree polynomials.
 I'm pretty sure that if we crank up the degree to a few millions it will be, but that would be an overkill.
 I want to take this post in a different direction.

 # Pruning

 First, let's see if pruning the "tail" of the polynomial even makes sense - meaning that higher degrees simply add more intricate details to an already well-formed polynomial.
-To that end, let's plot the polynomial we obtained for each feature by taking only the first $k$ coefficients, for various values of $k$.
+To that end, let's plot the polynomial we obtained for each feature by taking only the first $$k$$ coefficients, for various values of $$k$$.

 Recall, that our pipeline has a step named `model`, which is a linear regression model.
 We can access its coefficients: